lauyeexuan/BidMaS-CAT404/README.md

 # BidMaS (Bidding Management System)

-BidMaS is a comprehensive web application developed with Vue 3, Firebase, and Express.js to streamline academic project bidding, allocation, and management processes.
+BidMaS is a comprehensive web application developed with Vue 3 and Firebases to streamline academic project bidding, allocation, and management processes.
 The system facilitates connections between students and lecturers, providing a structured workflow for project selection, progress tracking, and submission evaluation.

 ![image](https://github.com/user-attachments/assets/f98d34fa-5763-420c-abee-382945330b74)